 In the electronics business, which accounts for a large proportion of engineers, the percentage of male employees is comparatively high, reflecting the generally low percentage of female students majoring in engineering and sciences in Japan.
-Hence, it is not easy to recruit a similar or greater number of women for engineering roles.

-Because Sony Corporation is an electronics-focused company, many of its employees are engineers.
-For this reason, Sony believes that it is important to be proactive in the recruitment and career development of female employees, and undertakes a variety of programs in line with this thinking.
+Hence, it is not easy to recruit a similar or greater number of women for engineering roles, and that is the case for Sony Corporation, as well.
+For this reason, Sony believes that it is significant to be proactive in the recruitment and career development of female employees, and undertakes a variety of programs in line with this thinking.

-In August 2013, Sony announced that it had set a goal of increasing the percentage of female managers to 15% by 2020.
+In August 2013, Sony announced that it had set a goal of increasing the ratio of women in management to 15% by 2020.
 In addition, to bolster the population of women in engineering and science fields, Sony cooperates in the organization of science festivals at universities and promotes a range of programs to develop the talents of women in science and engineering, including the Sony Science Program for Girls, which is aimed at junior high and high school girls who are interested in science.